Appellate

 Current Issues

-• In an economy bouncing from crisis to crisis, we're starting to see an uptick in all litigious activity.
+• In an economy bouncing from crisis to crisis, we have seen an uptick in all litigious activity.
 Appellate work is likely to see growth as bankruptcy litigation cases develop.

 • Appellate lawyers are being brought onto cases at increasingly earlier stages such as immediately after jury verdicts or even when winning a case starts to look unlikely.
 Some clients are even requesting that an appellate lawyer be staffed from the get-go, with the purpose of keeping an eye on potential appeal strategies.
 Specialized appellate lawyers have also become increasingly common in recent years.

 • Numerous new 'pro se' or 'pro bono' appellate programs have been developed throughout the country over recent years to tackle the influx of self-represented civil litigants in appellate courts and to improve efficiency in this regard.
 Public Counsel operates two clinics to assist pro se litigants: The Appellate Self-Help Clinic and the Federal Pro Se Clinic.
-Most recently the USPTO launched the PTAB (Patent Trial and Appeal Board) Pro Bono Program in March 2022, which sees volunteers offering their appeal experience to inventors that apply for assistance.
+In March 2022, the USPTO launched the PTAB (Patent Trial and Appeal Board) Pro Bono Program, which sees volunteers offering their appeal experience to inventors that apply for assistance.

 • In January 2022, a case from 2019 was revived in the US court of appeals between airplane company Boeing and Seafarers Pension Plan.
 The pension group alleges that Boeing published misleading information leading to several fatal crashes and the grounding of all 737 MAX airliners, causing $20 billion in losses to the company.
 Originally this case was dismissed by a US District Court judge in Chicago, citing that the case should be heard in Delaware.
-However, the Court of Appeals overturned this decision, which will likely have devastating financial consequences for Boeing due to the difference in Delaware and Chicago law.
+However, the Court of Appeals overturned this decision.
+In December 2022, the District Court for the Northern District of Illinois ordered a $6.25 million payment to Seafarers.

 Advice from the appellate law gurus